Become a Yoast SEO pro:

 • Yoast SEO Premium also avoids dead ends on your site by automatically creating redirects when you move or delete content.

-There are lots more hidden features, but it comes down to this: Yoast SEO rolls out the red carpet for the search bots, making it easy for search engines to find and understand your content.
+There are lots more hidden features and settings that you control, we’ll talk about those later on.
+For now, it’s good to know that all of this allows Yoast SEO to roll out the red carpet for the search bots, making it easy for search engines to find and understand your content.

 Using the Yoast SEO sidebar or meta box

-Yoast SEO is most famous for its green, orange, and red bullets, giving you feedback on the SEO-friendliness of your content.
-Back in the day, you’d find these in the Yoast SEO meta box below your post editor.
-Nowadays, if you’re using the WordPress Block editor, you can also find them next to your content.
-On the right side of the editor, in the Yoast SEO sidebar.
+Yoast SEO is known for its green, orange, and red traffic lights, giving you feedback that helps optimize your content.
+In the past, you’d find these in the Yoast SEO meta box below your post editor.
+Nowadays, if you’re using the WordPress Block editor, you can also find them in the Yoast SEO sidebar on the right side of the editor.

-Using the block editor, but can’t see the sidebar?
-Make sure to click on the Yoast SEO sidebar icon on the top right of your screen:
+Are you using the block editor, but not seeing the sidebar?
+Make sure to click on the Yoast SEO sidebar icon at the top right of your screen:

-Click the Yoast SEO icon to open the sidebar
+Click the Yoast SEO icon to open the Yoast SEO sidebar

 Here, we’ll highlight four essential elements you’ll find in both the Yoast SEO meta box and the Yoast SEO sidebar: